Cove ISD selects school VFW Teachers of the Year

 “Mrs. Hunter’s lessons help lead young learners to civic involvement as they learn to care for each other and the world around them.
 They learn that we are all a part of the community and we all help to make the world a better place,” Miller said.

-CCISD students in grades six through eight have entered the VFW Patriot’s Pen contest that requires them to write a 300-400 word essay reflecting on American history and how they view today’s society.
+CCISD students in grades 6-8 have now entered the VFW Patriot’s Pen contest, which requires them to write a 300-400 word essay reflecting on American history and how they view today’s society.

 Copperas Cove High School students have entered this year’s Voice of Democracy contest.
-Established in 1947, the contest requires students to record a three- to five-minute speech on a designated topic.
+Established in 1947, the VOD requires students to record a 3-5 minute speech on a designated topic.

-Winners of both the Voice of Democracy and Patriots’ Pen contests will be announced, along with the VFW Teachers of the Year, at a ceremony at VFW Post 8577 in December or January.
+Winners of both the Voice of Democracy and Patriots’ Pen contests are announced along with the VFW Teachers of the Year at a ceremony at VFW Post #8577, usually held in December or January.

 (0) comments